 Results of an airborne ZTEM survey commissioned by the Company show an antiformal structure in the underlying Roberts Mountain Thrust which will be the focus of future exploration.
 A gravity high and anomalous conductive/polarizable anomalies at the southwest corner of the property are high priority drill targets.
 Six other potential drill targets were interpreted from two induced polarization/resistivity lines run over the property.
-The Company is processing and interpreting project data and looking for joint venture partners whereby the partners can earn an interest by jointly funding exploration targets generated by the Company.
+The Company is processing and interpreting project data.